 When your mind tells you that your next step is a well-reasoned way to connect with customers but your body responds with a fight or flight reflex, take heart, you are probably living up to your potential – you are about to connect!

 I recently moved to the Philadelphia metro area from the comparatively sedate city of Memphis.
 Driving the crowded city streets, I noticed frantic expressions on other drivers’ faces as they rushed past me.
-Stress was evident everywhere.
+Stress was visible everywhere.
 This high stress, busy lifestyle is not confined to the daily commute.
 People everywhere are over-committed, preoccupied with daily concerns, and moving through their lives with no mental or emotional reserves.
 They have no time to connect.
 The result is often a feeling loneliness, even in a crowd, and a desire for real connection with others.

 To make matters worse, during our daily scurrying we are bombarded with marketing messages.
 Research indicates that the average city dweller sees nearly 5,000 advertisements each day.
 Most of these messages are not relevant, and their abundance has forced us to learn how to filter them out.
 Online advertising has also proliferated, and we have also learned to ignore those messages.
 In fact, online marketers and Web usability experts speak with disappointment about banner blindness, or the fact that most people simply don’t notice online banner advertising.
 Your best response to this problem is to avoid thinking of your online marketing as advertising.
 Instead, reach out as an authentic human being, and go out of your way to show others you understand them by offering a product or service in a relevant way.
 If you do this, you will stand out from the rest.